Skip to main content

 1. A student who misses more than 10% of total practicum hours, for a given course, may be unable to meet and/or demonstrate the learning outcomes for the course, and may not receive credit for the course.

-1. A student who misses 10% or less of total practicum hours is not required to submit medical documentation.
+1. A student who misses 10% or less of total practicum hours is not required to submit medical documentation or complete an Academic Consideration form.

 2. A student who misses 10% or less of total practicum hours, may be required to participate in a Collaborative Success Plan.

-3. In the event that more than 10% of a practicum experience has been missed, as a result of medical reasons, students will be required to submit a Medical Statement form to the Faculty of Health Sciences Academic Advising Office prior to returning to practicum.
-Academic Advising will advise the Year Coordinator so that the information can be disseminated to the appropriate Clinical Instructor of Faculty Advisor.
+3. In the event that more than 10% of a practicum experience has been missed for a legitimate reason due to an extenuating circumstance such as an incapacitating illness, severe family emergency or other compelling personal reason, students will be required to submit an Academic Consideration form, including medical or other supporting documentation if needed prior to returning to practicum.
+Academic Advising will advise the Year Coordinator so that the information can be disseminated to the appropriate Clinical Instructor or faculty.

 4. For any student who misses more than 10% of hours associated with a practicum experience participation in a Collaborative Success Plan is mandatory.